POMATu/anime-tool/README.md

+# Disclamer

+This project is deprecated and also bullshit.
+I wasnt able to do that with different algorythms neither regexp.
+Humanities people name files so unpredictable and randomly, sometimes even with mistakes or incorrect roman numbers (IIII) making it impossible to parse with any software.

+I think I will return to this problem and try making AI Deep Learning software for achieving this goal.
+Should be best task to learn AI development, it's just a parsing of text.

+So for now please dont use this shit, you have been warned.

 # Anime tool

 I wrote this script cause I got really annoyed by typing console commands everytime I wan't to watch next anime episode with external subs or external audio file.